21 CFR Part 11 and Good Documentation Practices in Pharmaceutical Industries

 MSB’s documentation methods are also compliant with ALCOA:

-• Legible: Documents stored in MSB are readable, understandable, and allow complete tamper proof details of the user who signed or reviewed the document and many other considerable actions.
+- Legible: Documents stored in MSB Docs are readable, understandable, and allow complete tamper proof details of the user who signed or reviewed the document and many other considerable actions.

-• Original: Data in the form in which it was originally generated.
-MSB provides signers the real electronic copy of the signed document.
+- Original: Data in the form in which it was originally generated.
+MSB Docs provides signers the real electronic copy of the signed document.

-• Accurate: MSB provides correct, truthful, complete, valid, and reliable data.
+- Accurate: MSB Docs provides correct, truthful, complete, valid, and reliable data.

 In a Nutshell